Nichols Plot Design

 an existing response to plot, or create a

-To view the open-loop frequency response and closed-loop step response simultaneously, on the Views tab, click Left/Right.
+To view the open-loop frequency response and closed-loop step response simultaneously, click and drag the plots to the desired location.

 The app displays the Nichols Editor and Step Response plots side-by-side.

 Since the design requires a rise time less than 0.5 seconds, set the open-loop DC crossover frequency to about 3 rad/s.
 To a first-order approximation, this crossover frequency corresponds to a time constant of 0.33 seconds.

 To adjust the crossover frequency increase the compensator gain.
 In the Nichols Editor, drag the response upward.
 Doing so increases the gain of the compensator.

 As you drag the Nichols plot, the app computes the compensator gain and updates the response plots.

 Drag the Nichols plot upward until the crossover frequency is about 3 rad/s.

 To add the rise time to the Step Response plot, right-click the plot area, and select Characteristics > Rise Time.